open-ideas/IDEAS/IDEAS/Resources/Scripts/tests/README.md

 implement regression testing on example models of the library.
 A Docker image with Dymola (`dymimg`) is defined to encapsulate all dependencies and consistently run the tests either locally or in the server.
-The testing framework automates the tests using GitHub Actions with a self-hosted runner of the Sysi's Team at KU Leuven called tony-de-rekenpony.
+The testing framework automates the tests using GitHub Actions with a self-hosted runner of the Sysi Team at KU Leuven called tony-de-rekenpony.
 The tests used to run in Travis, but a major refactoring was implemented in [this PR](https://github.com/open-ideas/IDEAS/pull/1319) to benefit from the free-tier of GitHub Actions.